lxc/incus/doc/installing.md

     A native `incus` package is currently available in Ubuntu 24.04 LTS and later.
     On such systems, just running `apt install incus` will get Incus installed.
     To run virtual machines, also run `apt install qemu-system`.
-    If migrating from LXD, also run `apt install incus-tools` to get the `lxd-to-incus` command.

 1. Zabbly package repository